Tervasroso/WebDiary/README.md

 ## How to run

 ### In this project you need SQL Database with two tables.
+I used xampp, because it was know to me and i have used it succesfully before.

 ![database](https://github.com/user-attachments/assets/91a8a247-aa47-410e-9dc9-11ced396d53d)